• Home

 Conclusion – is liability insurance worth it?

-Personal liability insurance in Germany is absolutely worthwhile and one of the most important insurance.
-It provides you with comprehensive cover against claims for damages, which in the worst case could without this insurance cover lead to personal bankruptcy.
+Third-party liability insurance is absolutely worthwhile and one of the most important insurance policies.
+It provides comprehensive cover against claims for damages, which, in the worst case, could lead to personal bankruptcy without this insurance cover.

 A tariff with a maximum sum insured of 50 million euros is ideal.